 As we moved into the end of March, most of us were beginning our transition to working from home as the initial COVID-19 commercials began airing across the country.
-At this point, every company was dealt the same hand – find ways to communicate with our audience, customers and employees our plan to keep people healthy and business moving along.
+At this point, every company was dealt the same hand – find ways to communicate with our audience, customers, and employees our plan to keep people healthy and business moving along.

-One example to highlight is Apple’s “Creativity Goes On” advertisement that features a lot of creativity.
+One example to highlight is Apple’s “Creativity Goes On” advertisement which features a lot of creativity.
 This ad, which was produced in only two weeks, does not actively sell you on anything at any point.
 Instead, they show the power of their products, what people can accomplish with them, and best of all, they found a way to show all of this while highlighting real things that people were doing to change the narrative of our early quarantine experiences.
 Being able to visually illustrate these new challenges in a positive light through real people’s experiences showcased true creativity – something we all can get inspired by.

 In another example, Amazon highlighted action through their purpose-driven messaging tv-spot, showing exactly how they planned to take on the pandemic challenges.
-Amazon showed how quickly they were responding, adapting and adjusting to the pandemic to provide peace of mind to their customers.
+Amazon showed how quickly they were responding, adapting, and adjusting to the pandemic to provide peace of mind to their customers.